-Courses Available Through the Virtual Virginia School
+Courses Available Through the Virtual Virginia School and e2020

 Please note that a "D," indicating distance learning, will be at the end of each of the Virtual AP course numbers.
 In some cases this will be the only difference between the on-site AP course number and the Virtual AP course number.

-AP Courses not available in LCS High School Program of Studies
+AP Human Geography 4459AD (and BD) is not available in the LCS High School Program of Studies.
+Students may enroll in online AP courses due to scheduling conflicts or low enrollment.
+Interested students should contact their guidance counselor for more information.